nvpro-samples/vk_lod_clusters/README.md

 ## Future Improvements

-* Redesigning the file cache for less size and potential use of `VK_NV_memory_decompression` during streaming
+Next:
+* Compressed cluster groups stored to memory/cache file and uncompressed with a compute shader after upload.
+Other:
+* Add more material features and basic texturing.
+* Add texture streaming
+* Fallback for persistent traversal kernel.
+* Allowing the use of a compute shader to do rasterization of smaller/non-clipped triangles.
 * Implement sorting of streaming requests based on distance of instance.
 Sorting instances alone is not sufficient.
-* Fallback for persistent traversal kernel.
-* Allowing the use of a compute shader to do rasterization of smaller/non-clipped triangles.

 ## Building and Running